Corporate Governance

 The Audit Committee (‘the Committee’) is established by and is responsible to the Board.

 Paul Fry is the Chair of the Committee and is considered to be an independent Non-executive Director.
-Paul is a member of the Chartered Institute of Management Accountants and brings significant breadth of recent and relevant financial experience including his current role as Chief Financial Officer of Argenta and his prior role as Chief Financial Officer of Vectura Group Ltd, which was listed on the Main Market of the London Stock Exchange until it was acquired by Philip Morris International Inc. and subsequently de-listed in October 2021.
-The current members of the Committee – Eliot Forster and Trevor Nicholls, both of whom are Non-executive Directors – have gained wide experience in regulatory, commercial and risk issues.
+Paul is a member of the Chartered Institute of Management Accountants and brings significant breadth of recent and relevant financial experience to his role, including roles as Chief Financial Officer of Argenta and as Chief Financial Officer of Vectura Group Ltd, which was listed on the Main Market of the London Stock Exchange until it was acquired by Philip Morris International Inc. and subsequently de-listed in October 2021.
+Paul has recently been appointed as Chief Financial Officer at Oxford Instruments Plc.
+The current members of the Committee – Shaun Chilton and Darlene Deptula-Hicks, both of whom are Non-executive Directors – have gained wide experience in regulatory, commercial and risk issues.

 The terms of reference of the Audit Committee include the following responsibilities: